varugheseben/edurek-data_science/Artificial Intelligence/Introduction.md

    - **Self Aware**

      The final, hypothetical stage of AI functionality.
 A system with such intelligence will have its own consciousness, self-awareness, and internal state of being.
 It wouldn't just understand human emotions (like Theory of Mind)—it would possess its own.

+  ## How AI systems works

+     AI systems uses
+   - Algorithms: Step by step instructions
+   - Data: Examples to learn from
+   - Models: Systems that can make predictions and decisions

+   AI system use machine learning and neural network which often allows system to improve overtime